PDXChinese/pdxchinese.github.io/_pages/OCCAwards.md

     excerpt: "<p><a href='http://pdxchinese.org/pvsafiles/2025_Leo_Zhao/'>Leo Zhao, Camas High School (Bronze Award)</a></p>"
 ---

-Each year at [Chinese Festival](https://pdxchinese.org/chinesefestival/), we will announce 1 recipient of Victoria Ren Scholarship, up to 3 recipients of Voice of Civic Engagement Award, and up to 3 recipients of Youth Empowerment Award.
+Each year at [Chinese Festival](https://pdxchinese.org/chinesefestival/), we will announce one (1) recipient of Victoria Ren Scholarship, up to three (3) recipients of Voice of Civic Engagement Award, and up to three (3) recipients of Youth Empowerment Award.

 **Victoria Ren Scholarship** -- To let Victoria’s sweetest smile brighten other children in the community who need assistance emotionally and/or financially.